FortNbreak/QuickMD5/README.md

 # Other Information
 I have plans on porting this over to python.
 And no, I do not plan on porting this over to linux.
 I will do that later once some major updates are out because it is kinda buggy as-is.

+# Building
+To build, you need Visual Studio 2019 and to build, you can either load the solution or do ```dotnet build``` in the folder with the solution.